Ashnikko

-Ashton Nicole Casey (born February 19, 1996), known professionally as Ashnikko (/æʃˈniːkoʊ/ ash-NEE-koh), is an American singer, rapper, and songwriter.
-She rose to prominence with her 2019 single "Stupid" with (Yung) Baby Tate, which gained viral popularity on the video-sharing platform TikTok and was certified gold in the United States and Canada.
-Ashnikko's debut mixtape, Demidevil, was released in January 2021, and spawned the singles "Daisy" and "Slumber Party" featuring Princess Nokia.
+Ashton Nicole Casey (born February 19, 1996), known professionally as Ashnikko (/æʃˈniːkoʊ/ ash-NEE-koh), is an American rapper, singer, and songwriter.
+Her 2019 single "Stupid" featuring Baby Tate gained viral popularity on the video-sharing platform TikTok and was certified platinum in the United States and Canada.
+Ashnikko's debut mixtape, Demidevil, was released in January 2021, and spawned the singles "Daisy" and "Slumber Party" (featuring Princess Nokia).
+Her debut studio album, Weedkiller, came out in 2023, followed by her second studio album Smoochies, in 2025.

 Early life

 Ashton Nicole Casey was born on February 19, 1996, in Oak Ridge, North Carolina, and raised in the city of Greensboro.
-Her parents exposed her to diverse musical genres, such as country music and Slipknot.
-She recalls becoming interested in music, specifically rap music, when she listened to Arular by M.I.A. at the age of 10, and did not listen to male musicians until she was 16 years old.
+Her parents exposed her to diverse musical stylings, such as country music and Slipknot.
+She recalls becoming interested in music, specifically rap music, when she listened to Arular by M.I.A. at the age of 10, but did not listen to male musicians until she was 16 years old.

 As a teenager, her family moved to Estonia for her father's studies, spending a year there before relocating again to Riga, Latvia.
 At one point, she was the only American in Latvia to attend a Latvian public high school.
 At the age of 18, Casey moved to London by herself.